With most of the peninsula designated as National Seashore, it is a refuge for both wildlife and people.

 Point Reyes also happens to be the windiest spot on the Pacific Coast, and the second foggiest place on the North American continent.
 The gentle hills come to an abrupt halt at the edge of the ocean, sometimes in a tranquil expanse of dunes and expansive beaches, but more often in cliffs that plunge hundreds of feet to the sea below.
 It is a wild, enthrallingly beautiful place.

 About the climate: Unless you enjoy unrelenting fog, I’d say avoid the summer, when the chilling fog is most tenacious.
 Winters are actually a good time to visit, as is spring.
 We were there mid-May, and although the mornings dawned foggy and cool, each day cleared and turned sunny.
-Spring is also the season for wildflowers, and we hiked through vast fields of giant lavender and yellow lupine and stands of deep purple iris.
+Spring is also the season for wildflowers, and we hiked through vast fields of giant lavender and yellow lupine, stands of deep purple iris, and giant cow parsnip.

 Point Reyes National Seashore is not a place that can be seen in a few hours—even a full day won’t do it justice.
 Winding roads meander across the peninsula, and it’s a 20-45 minute drive from the visitor center to access trailheads scattered across the park.
 We grouped our hikes together, choosing a couple of short hikes each day so that we could experience the variety of landscapes.
 Even in three full days, we barely scratched the surface of all there is to do in the park.